-\acknowledgments S.P. and C.O. were supported by the National Research Foundation of Korea Grants (No. RS-2024-00431768 and No. RS-2025-00515456) funded by the Korean government (Ministry of Science and ICT~(MSIT)) and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) Grants funded by the Korea government (MSIT) (No. IITP-2025-RS-2025-02283189 and IITP-2025-RS-2025-02263264).
+S.P. and C.O. were supported by the National Research Foundation of Korea Grants (No. RS-2024-00431768 and No. RS-2025-00515456) funded by the Korean government (Ministry of Science and ICT (MSIT)) and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) Grants funded by the Korean government (MSIT) (No. RS-2024-00437284, No. IITP-2025-RS-2025-02283189 and No. IITP-2025-RS-2025-02263264).
 This work was supported by Global Partnership Program of Leading Universities in Quantum Science and Technology (RS-2025-08542968) through the National Research Foundation of Korea~(NRF) funded by the Korean government (Ministry of Science and ICT(MSIT)).